Table View Primary School

 Table View Primary School (Afrikaans: Laerskool Table View) is a parallel medium school located in Table View, a west coast suburb of Cape Town in the Western Cape province of South Africa.
 The school has about 1,800 learners and 80 teachers.
 There is a strong emphasis on sports, culture and academics.

 Sports

 The different summer sport activities offered to learners are cricket, swimming, tennis, and athletics.
 Winter sports consist of rugby, hockey, netball, cross country, and biathlon.
 Learners also take part in chess and table tennis.

 The school houses—Rietvlei, Blouberg, and Atlanta—participate in an annual inter-house athletics competition in November.
 The top athletes go through to District North Athletics Championships, where they are selected for the Western Province Championships.

 Culture

-Classes for music, art, and drama are offered.
-Art activities can be further developed after school if learners join the Art Club.
 There are two choirs, a Junior Choir and a Senior Choir.
 TVPS achieves great success at the Tygerberg International Eisteddfod.
 Learners take part in prepared and unprepared reading, poetry and art.